paulllee/lamp-setup/README.md

 Before opening a new instance, you should terminate ALL running instances of Ubuntu by using `wsl --shutdown` in Windows Terminal (PowerShell or CMD).

+Do not install the same website onto multiple instances of Ubuntu.

 ### Outdated Lyquix Templates

 If the website is running an outdated Lyquix Template and you are running into load time issues, I recommend running the [website-fix.sh script](#website-fix-for-outdated-lyquix-templates).